foundersandcoders/coursebook/curriculum/http/spikes.md

 ## Asynchronous JavaScript

 How does JS handle asynchronous code?
-(Note: this does **not** refer to [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)).

 ### Questions to consider

-1. What do we mean by "asynchronous code"?
-What is "blocking code"?
+1. What's the difference between "synchronous" and "asynchronous" code?
+Why might synchronous code be called "blocking"?
 1. What are the event loop and the call stack?
 1. How do callbacks and promises help us?